Macro Musings (U.S. energy stocks are poised for a potential relief rally)

-macro musings u s energy stocks are poised for a potential relief rally 2652972016
+macro musings u s energy stocks are riped for a potential relief rally 1799672016

 2015 Performance of U.S. Sectors (Source: StockCharts.com) (Click to enlarge charts) It is very easy to see which sector is the worst performer for 2015 […]